Skip to Content

 Contrary to popular belief, eczema doesn’t refer to a single skin condition, but to a group of conditions with similar physical symptoms: scaly, dry, red rashes on the surface of the skin.
 Also known as dermatitis, eczema affects people more severely in dry climates like ours here in Utah, so we treat eczema cases often.

-The specialists at Swinyer-Woseth Dermatology treat eczema in several different ways, including the use of topical products, medications, and other therapies.
+The specialists at Swinyer-Woseth Dermatology treat eczema in several different ways, including the use of topical Beauty care products, medications, and other therapies.
 If you’re suffering from eczema, you don’t have to simply learn to live with the uncomfortable, embarrassing symptoms.

 Call and visit us in our Salt Lake City or South Jordan clinics and get a consultation today.